loglinn05/graphql-test/README.md

 # I'm learning GraphQL
 This is a simple Express app that creates a server for accepting GraphQL requests.
 It's my lab assignment.
+Despite the name, it also has no-GraphQL servers.

 ## Launch guide
 1. Clone the repo into any folder you want.